chinzhengjie/ZJ_Portfolio/Airline & Airport Case Study/README.md

 <img src="Images/Airline%20Comparison%20(Scatter).PNG">
 </p>

-From the visualisations, we can see that based on the average delay and percentage of flights delayed, HA, AS and US perform the best.
+From the scatterplot above, we can see that based on the average delay and percentage of flights delayed, the airlines HA, AS and US perform the best.
 However, they have very few total flights.
-Comparatively, airlines such as WN, DL, OO and AA have a significantly greater number of flights yet still manage to do relatively well.
+Comparatively, airlines such as WN, DL, AA and OO have a significantly greater number of flights yet still manage to do relatively well which is even more impressive and suggests that these could be more ideal choices.

 <br/>